web-infra-dev/web-infra-QoS/README.md

 - `bulid-cjs-time`: the time it takes to complete a build task for cjs in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
 - `bulid-esm-time`: the time it takes to complete a build task for esm in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
 - `bulid-dts-time`: the time it takes to complete a build task for dts in module build.
 Corresponding hooks: `beforeBuildTask -> afterBuildTask`.
+- `route-generate-time`: the time it takes to generate routes in rspress.
+Corresponding hooks: `beforeBuild -> routeGenerated`.

 ### Install Speed